Suffolk

 Alcohol, drug and medication related deaths Other related deaths

-Concerns summary In effective bin locks and the absence of an automated weight flagging system failed to detect an individual in a bin, further compounded by poor driver visibility and inadequate search tools.
+Concerns summary (AI summary) In effective bin locks and the absence of an automated weight flagging system failed to detect an individual in a bin, further compounded by poor driver visibility and inadequate search tools.

 Victoria Harrild-Jones